 We’ve had our share of issues – some common to boat ownership in general, but others specific to Turtle.
-Bigger issues were dealt with immediately (e.g. when our hydronic system was leaking).
-Some, like the ELCI issue, took a lot of back and forth, but we eventually solved (I’m 90% sure it’s the ProMariner 24V charger).
-There were also some smaller issues that emerged over time.
-Notably, we found a few voids in the gelcoat that lead to easy chipping and we’ve started hearing the slight “crunch” of delamination on the decks just outside the pilot house (suggesting insufficient resin when the fiberglass was layed in the mold).
-The book-matched cabinets are beautiful.
+Notably, a defective Hydronic boiler, cracks and discoloration on the gelcoat, and a chronic issue with losing shore power.
+There are other cosmetic issues as well.
+For example, the book-matched cabinets are beautiful.
 However, the underlying cabinetry shifted slightly out of alignment as the boat broke in, so several of the latches don’t align any more.
 There was also the bubbling dash.
-These aren’t serious issues and North Pacific has resolved most of them to our satisfaction.
+North Pacific has resolved most of these issues to our satisfaction.

 There are also some noteworthy tradeoffs made in the design that prospective owners should be aware of.
 Notably, the design focuses on comfort and simplicity over “saltiness”.
 For example, the sliding doors are large, heavy, and well-made; and they allow for easy access to the side decks and cockpit.
 But, they can’t be sealed (i.e. water tight) like the bulkhead-style doors on bluewater boats.
 Also, the spacious “split level” design has lots of headroom, which adds up to greater over-all air draft across four levels.
 This height, along with the hardtop and the upper-deck dinghy storage (coupled with light-weight aluminum mesh-framed floors) make the boat a little top-heavy, which can cause more rolling in beam seas than a lower-profile boat in similar conditions.
 Note that this open design is why we fell in love with the boat.
 For contrast, look at how cramped the (very salty and tough) Nordhavn 43 is.